Introduction to the Uniting Amendment

 - And much more...

-The document is far from complete.
-It's still very rough, in concept and execution, so after you've read it, please contribute your ideas to help make it better.
+The document is not finished, so after you read it, please contribute your ideas to help make it better.